 Older adults should eat a variety of foods following Canada’s Food Guide recommendations.
 Help the older adult you support stay healthy by planning meals in advance, and always have food like fresh fruit and low-fat yogurt on hand for when you are unable to cook.

 SPLC has many programs to relieve the stress of caring for older adults.
-SPLC can help ensure that the person you are caring for is fed nutritious food through our dietitian counselling and meal delivery services.
+We can help you ensure that the person you are caring for is fed nutritious food through our dietitian counselling and meal delivery services.
 Our dietitian service is free of charge and consultations are confidential.
 If you suffer from malnutrition, diabetes, high blood pressure, kidney disease or any other nutrition disorder, we can help.

 FoodShare and Good Food Boxes